 The Inverclyde Zero Waste Pantry

-The Pantry is a zero waste shop based in Greenock and Port Glasgow.
+The Pantry are zero waste shops based in Greenock and Port Glasgow.

-Each week, it offers a variety of fruit and veg, tins and cans, snacks, frozen and chilled food, toiletries and more, saving them from landfill.
-In 2023, it saved 162 tonnes of surplus food.
+Each week it offers a variety of fruit and veg, tins and cans, snacks, frozen and chilled food, toiletries and more.
+In 2023, it saved 162 tonnes of surplus food from landfill.

 The Pantry is open to Inverclyde residents only, regardless of financial and employment status, it is open to everyone.

-The Trust currently runs two Pantry shops, in Greenock (115 Grieve Road) and Port Glasgow (7 ½ John Wood Street).
+The Trust currently runs two Pantry shops, one in Greenock (115 Grieve Road) and another in Port Glasgow (7 ½ John Wood Street).
 Each of them has its own lifetime membership of £1 each.

 Each week, shop members can choose to shop ten items from shelves, fridge and freezer, always for £2.50.
 The value of the basket will always be worth more than £10-£15.

-You can become a member by visiting the shops, and also do your first shopping!
-The team of volunteers will be there to help.
+You can become a member by visiting the shops and also do your first shopping on the same day.
+The friendly team of volunteers will be there to help.

 Join us if you want to spend less money on food, eat better and reduce food waste.